-The Alaska Malamute Assistance League is proud to announce the recipients of the 2014 Christenson Award!
+The Alaskan Malamute Assistance League is proud to announce the recipients of the 2014 Christenson Award!
 The aim of The Christenson Award is to recognize those people who are always there, working and volunteering beyond the call of duty, yet are seldom in the limelight.
 Congratulations to all the recipients!

 Liz Markham Caron – Texas Volunters for AMAL

 Savannah was a perky active senior when her owner dumped her in a high kill shelter.
 Liz Markham Caron, herself recently widowed, agreed to provide a temporary foster home for her.
 And then Savannah was diagnosed with ovarian cancer.
 Temporary respite became a full time commitment and Liz stepped right up to provide hospice care.
 She agonized with Savannah through multiple surgeries.
 She researched holistic remedies and supplements and cooked special meals for Savannah, who became known as the Queen – this in addition to managing a veterinary medication and treatment schedule at a vet clinic that required a Texas length car ride to access.
 Liz gave this old girl, who was 10 at intake, 7 years of quality life.
 She held Savannah in her arms as she went to Rainbow Bridge.
 The Queen never doubted that she was loved during that long seven years.
 You could see that in the love each felt for the other that last sad time.